 Putting you in complete control

 Through a consistent use of strong cryptographic keys, you can own and control the keys and certificates used to authenticate machine identities and establish trust in your digital transactions.
-One way to do that is by integrating machine identity protection with a central HSM to generate key pairs to deliver keys created with strong random number generation.
+One way to do that is by integrating machine identity management with a central HSM to generate key pairs to deliver keys created with strong random number generation.
 Key pairs can be securely generated in the HSM where they can be accessed by applications, and the private keys never leave the hardened, tamper-resistant HSM appliance.